OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - M9 - Reverse Engineering - https://www.owasp.org/index.php/Mobile_Top_10_2016-M9-Reverse_Engineering

 ##### OWASP MASVS
-- V6.10: "The app detects whether it is being executed on a rooted or jailbroken device.
+- V6.9: "The app detects whether it is being executed on a rooted or jailbroken device.
 Depending on the business requirement, users are warned, or the app is terminated if the device is rooted or jailbroken."

 ##### CWE

-Not covered.
+N/A

 ##### Tools